range of tankless water heaters

 Special Installation Requirements

 Electric tankless water heaters require specific electrical setups that may require professional installation.
-Strong dedicated circuits for these models work best because they have a high power demand when they're heating water in real-time for your showers, sinks and appliances.
+Large dedicated circuits for these models work best because they have a high power demand when they're heating water in real-time for your showers, sinks, and appliances.
 This requirement may add up to extra costs, especially in older homes that need an electrical upgrade anyway.

 Higher Upfront Costs